-As of June 30, 2019, we had cash of \$1.1 million and working capital of \$6.8 million compared to \$0.8 million and \$5.1 million, respectively, at March 31, 2019.
-In April 2019, we obtained an unsecured subordinated loan in the amount of \$1,500,000 from a related party (see Notes 6 and 13 to our condensed consolidated financial statements).
+As of December 31, 2019, we had cash of \$1.6 million and working capital of \$7.8 million compared to \$0.8 million and \$5.1 million, respectively, at March 31, 2019.
+In April 2019, we obtained an unsecured subordinated loan in the amount of \$1.5 million from a related party (see Notes 6 and 13 in the notes to condensed consolidated financial statements).
 On August 30, 2016, the Revolving Credit Agreement (the Credit Agreement), which we entered into with First Foundation Bank (the Bank) on June 3, 2016, became effective.
 The Credit Agreement allows us to borrow up to \$2.0 million on a revolving basis.
-At June 30, 2019 and March 31, 2019, we had outstanding borrowings of \$2.0 million on the line of credit.
-The line of credit is subject to renewal on August 30, 2019 and we intend to renew or replace it with another line of credit on or before the expiration date.
+At December 31, 2019 and March 31, 2019, we had outstanding borrowings of \$2.0 million on the line of credit.
+The line of credit is subject to renewal on August 30, 2020 and we intend to renew or replace it with another line of credit on or before the expiration date.

-As of June 30, 2019, we had \$5.7 million in long-term debt (Term Loans) payable to the Bank that require the payment of principal and interest monthly through August 2032.
+As of December 31, 2019, we had \$5.4 million in long-term debt (Term Loans) payable to the Bank that require the payment of principal and interest monthly through August 2032.
 Pursuant to the Term Loans and the Credit Agreement, we are subject to annual financial covenants, customary affirmative and negative covenants and certain subjective acceleration clauses.
 As of March 31, 2019, our debt service coverage ratio of -0.66:1 fell short of the Bank's annual requirement of 1.25:1.
 Additionally, on March 31, 2019, our current ratio of 1.49:1 fell short of the Bank's annual requirement of 1.50:1.
 On June 17, 2019, the Bank provided us with a letter waiving the covenant violations as of March 31, 2019, but noting that the Bank reserved its rights to declare a default in the future if any covenants remain out of compliance at applicable measurement dates.

 Funds generated by operating activities and available cash are expected to continue to be our most significant sources of liquidity for working capital requirements, debt service and funding of maintenance levels of capital expenditures.
-In the first quarter of fiscal year 2020, we undertook strategic cost cutting, including the elimination of positions through attrition and the elimination of open positions to create a leaner organization.
-Given recent strong astaxanthin production and resulting high inventory levels, we also imposed a temporary reduction of astaxanthin production in order to eliminate variable production costs as inventory levels are reduced.
+In fiscal year 2020, we have undertaken strategic cost cutting, including the elimination of positions through attrition and the elimination of open positions to create a leaner organization.

-Based upon our operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund our operations through at least June 30, 2020, and our debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2020, the next measurement date.
+Based upon our operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund our operations through at least December 31, 2020, and our debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2020, the next measurement date.
 However, no assurances can be provided that we will achieve our operating plan and cash flow projections for the next fiscal years or our projected consolidated financial position as of March 31, 2020.
 Such estimates are subject to change based on future results and such change could cause future results to vary significantly from expected results.